-(j) If the license of a medication-assisted treatment program is suspended or revoked, any person named in the licensing documents of the clinic, including persons owning or operating the medication-assisted treatment program, may not, as an individual or as part of a group, apply to operate another medication-assisted treatment program for five years after the date of suspension or revocation.
+(j) If the license or registration of a medication-assisted treatment program is suspended or revoked, any person named in the licensing or registration documents of the program, including persons owning or operating the medication-assisted treatment program, may not, as an individual or as part of a group, apply to operate another medication-assisted treatment program for up to five years after the date of suspension or revocation.
+The secretary may grant a variance pursuant to section six of this article to the prohibition of this subsection.

-(k) The period of suspension for the license of a medication-assisted treatment program shall be prescribed by the secretary, but may not exceed one year.
+(k) The period of suspension for the license or registration of a medication-assisted treatment program shall be prescribed by the secretary, but may not exceed one year.

-§16-5X-8.
+§16-5Y-9.
 Violations; penalties; injunction.